omarreis/GBE3D/README.md

 Original repository is at https://github.com/gbegreg/GBE3D

 I addded components *TWaveSystem*, *TOceanSurface* and *TomSailSurface*.

-I moved the wave definitions to TWaveSystem.
-It supports 3 waves.
-TOceanSurface has a TWaveSystem field.
-I did that, so multiple TOceanSurfaces can use the same wave system.
-TomSailSurface is a basic sail mesh ( for main and jib sails).
+I moved the wave definitions to TWaveSystem, a non-visual component.
+It supports 3 simultaneous sin waves.
+TOceanSurface has a WaveSystem field, so that multiple TOceanSurfaces can share the same TWaveSystem.

+TomSailSurface is a basic sail mesh object, for main and jib sails.
+It supports sails with a straight leech and simetric sails, like spinaker.

 I also added the sample https://github.com/omarreis/GBE3D/tree/master/demos/SailboatDemo which includes a racing sailboat model and some textures.